 13.2 Indemnification Obligations of ENA .
-Subject to Section 13.3, ENA shall indemnify and hold harmless Customer and its Affiliates and each of their respective Representatives from and against any claim, liability, loss, cost, damage or expense (including, without limitation, reasonable attorneys' fees, charges and disbursements) made against such indemnified party by third parties arising out of, resulting from or in any way related to (a) the breach of or failure to perform or satisfy any of the representations, warranties or covenants made by ENA in any Operational Agreement, or (b) any Assumed Liability.
+Subject to Section 13.3, ENA shall indemnify and hold harmless Palo Alto and its Affiliates and each of their respective Representatives from and against any claim, liability, loss, cost, damage or expense (including, without limitation, reasonable attorneys' fees, charges and disbursements) made against such indemnified party by third parties arising out of, resulting from or in any way related to (a) the breach of or failure to perform or satisfy any of the representations, warranties or covenants made by ENA in any Operational Agreement, or (b) any Assumed Liability.

 13.3 Third Party Claims .
 With respect to claims made by third parties, the indemnifying party shall have the right to assume the defense of any such claim or action with counsel designated by the indemnifying party and reasonably satisfactory to the indemnified party.
 No indemnified party shall settle any claim or action with respect to which it has sought or intends to seek indemnification pursuant to this Article 13 without the prior written consent of the indemnifying party, which consent shall not be unreasonably withheld.